nahog/circuitpython-led-nightscout/README.md

 ## Assumptions and TODOs

 - The code always convert the glucose value to mmol/L (and assumes the value comes as mg/dL)
-- The code does not handle errors for now
+- The code does not handle specific errors for now
 - Off hours cannot break over the day, they must start at a minimum at 0
 - There are console messages than can be removed to optimize memory usage